nickg/nextcellent/readme.txt

 = WordPress Gallery Plugin =

-= V1.9.17 - 17.03.2014 =
+= V1.9.18 - 23.04.2014 =

  What's in it for you?

-* Fixes to layout and more (credits to Niko Strijbol)
+* Fixes compatibility with TinyMCE 1.4, for WordPress 3.9. (credits to Niko Strijbol)
-* Added ability to change image upload + Ajax  (credits to Richard Bale)
-* Russian translation (credits to Vladimir Vasilenko)
-* Finnish translation (credits to Vesa Tiirikainen)
+* Fixes use of mysql_*(), which isn't allowed anymore. (credits to Niko Strijbol)
-* Album and gallery template extension (currently in revision, credits to Stefano Sudati)
-* Improved nggtags shortcode implementing Tony Howden's suggestions (see http://howden.net.au/thowden/2012/12/nextgen-gallery-wordpress-nggtags-template-caption-option/) added modes ASC,DESC and RAND
+* Fixes some style stuff from the datepicker interfering with the style of the tabs. (credits to Niko Strijbol)
+* Fixes "flash" upload.
+This does remove the resize option, but it wasn't working anyway. (credits to Niko Strijbol)
+* Vulnerability fix: data isn't properly sanitized before being printed ona Alt & Title (credits to Larry W. Cashdollar) *

 VERY IMPORTANT: Read ON!
 -----------------------